hapyl/MMUReloaded/README.md

 # A plugin with a lot of utilities for builders and map makers.

-> MMUReloaded is always supported for the newest Minecraft version.
+> MMUReloaded is always supported for the newest Minecraft version & for **Paper** only!

 ### *This plugin is ment to be used only on creative and build servers!*